yathinosaur/GlobalCatch/README.md

 ## How we built it

 For the AR functionality of the application, we used Unity and then to record the user sending the ball to another user, we used a Firebase back-end.
 We also utilized EchoAR to create different 3D objects that users can choose to throw.
 This lets the application know that user A has sent a ball to user B, so a ball should show up on user B's screen.
-Furthermore for the chat application, we developed it using Python and HTML.
-In Python, we used Flask, specifically with Opentok.
+Furthermore for the chat application, we developed it using Python (Flask), HTML and Socket.io in order to create bi-directional communication between the web-user and server.

 ## Challenges we ran into